kubecost/docs/allocation-api.md

-Use the following API to obtain cost, resource allocation, and utilization data.
-This API is available at:
+Kubecost exposes multiple APIs to obtain cost, resource allocation, and utilization data.
+Below is documentation on two options: the cost model API and aggregated cost model API.

+# Cost model API

+The full cost model API exposes pricing model inputs at the individual container/workload level and is available at:

 `http://<kubecost-address>/model/costDataModel`